Symmetric diagrams for all strongly invertible knots up to 10 crossings: Three-bridge knots

 \section{Three-bridge knots}

 The result of the generation of transvergent diagrams as described in Section \ref{sec:Notation} is shown in Table \ref{tab:knotList}.
 The template names require some explanation: We use $B$, $C$, $D$ and $E$ to denote template families.
 Family $B$ collects curves which can be simplified by Reidemeister 1 moves.
-(The even simpler Family $A$ is used for the standard representations of two-bridge knots and is not yet depicted.)
-Curves in Family $C$ contain a trefoil or, as in case $C_4$, a related diagram with a trefoil shadow.
+(The even simpler Family $A$ is used for the standard representations of two-bridge knots and is described in Appendix B.) Curves in Family $C$ contain a trefoil or, as in case $C_4$, a related diagram with a trefoil shadow.
 Family $D$ features the figure eight knot as half-diagram and Family $E$ the shadow of the torus knot $T(2,5)$.
 In all three cases of Family $E$ the curve is a trefoil because the crossings are not alternating.

-Note, that some templates generate many diagrams and other just a few.
-A discussion of some of these cases will be inserted here in a later version.

 As remarked before, we chose one diagram for each knot for this list.
 For instance, the knot $10_{76}$ is assigned to template $C_{2a}$ with a symmetric diagram with 10 crossings, $10_{76} = C_{2a}(0,0,-2)$.
 We could also have assigned it to template $B_1$, because, as shown in Figure \ref{diagram_to_template}, $10_{76} = B_1(-2,-1,-1)$ in a 10 crossing diagram.